AllStarLink/ASL3/README-old-alpha.md

 Configuration files from previous versions of ASL app_rpt are not compatible with the ASL3.
 Some of the “conf” files may appear the same, while others will look completely different.

-Much of these instructions are from [Naveen's repo](https://github.com/InterLinked1/app_rpt) with added detail for newbies.

 ### Download OS
 Alpha testers are encouraged to use the latest version of Debian for testing.
 Download the netinstall iso.
 Don't install a desktop or any servers other than ssh.